The western side of Croydon, noted for its business and retail parks

 Adjacent aerodromes were opened at Beddington and at the southern end of Waddon during the First World War (when military aircraft were manufactured here) and in 1920 these were amalgamated to form Croydon Airport.

-The airport’s classically-inspired terminal building and the Aerodrome Hotel (now the Hallmark Hotel Croydon) opened on Purley Way in 1928, in time for aviator Amy Johnson’s pioneering solo flight from Croydon to Darwin, Australia, in 1930.
+The airport’s classically-inspired terminal building and the Aerodrome Hotel (now the London Croydon Aerodrome Hotel) opened on Purley Way in 1928, in time for aviator Amy Johnson’s pioneering solo flight from Croydon to Darwin, Australia, in 1930.

 The creation of Purley Way as Croydon’s ‘relief road’ brought dozens more factories to the area, while Croydon corporation built the Mitcham Road and Waddon housing estates.
 The corporation acquired 150 acres of land opposite the airport for use as sports fields.